 Phonics is taught every day to all children in Reception and Key Stage one, through the delivery of Read, Write Inc.

-For more information on how reading is taught at Highfield please click on the reading tab and then follow the 'Helping your child read' link.
+For more information on how reading is taught at Highfield please click here to learn more about RWI.